visit our sponsor

 - Crema Catalana: a crème caramel-like dessert.
-A custar base with a hard caramel top.
+A custard base with a hard caramel top.

-- Tortilla Española: thick omelette made with eggs and potato, fried in oil.
+- Tortilla Española: thick omelet made with eggs and potato, fried in oil.

 - Albondigas: meat-balls served as an appetizer or main course, usually in a tomato sauce.

-- Bocadillos: sandwich made with Spanish bread cut lengthwise and filled with omelette, cheese, salami or ham.
+- Bocadillos: a sandwich made with Spanish bread cut lengthwise and filled with an omelette, cheese, salami, or ham.